dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 Apache Karaf can be scaled from a very lightweight container to a fully featured enterprise service: it’s a very flexible and extensible container, covering all the major needs.

 ### Karaf features
 Apache Karaf provides a simple and flexible way to provision applications.
 In Apache Karaf, the application provisioning is an Apache Karaf feature.
-When a feature is beind installed, Apache Karaf installs all resources described in the feature.
+When a feature is being installed, Apache Karaf installs all resources described in the feature.
 It means that it will automatically resolves and installs all bundles, configurations, and dependency features described in the feature.

 A feature describes an application as:
 - a name